prathibha-n/portfolio-pm/darkstore-optimisation/README.md

 # Dark Store Slot-Utilisation Dashboard
+Dark store roster is fixed-shift, but order volume swings hard by hour — most slots run under 40% utilisation, ~₹4.9L/month in simulated waste.
+Solution: a ranked slot-reduction list paired with a demand forecast, so cuts are guardrailed against missing a real spike.

 **PIN 560068 — Bellandur, Bengaluru**

 > **Note:** This project runs on a simulated dataset.
 I didn't have access to real order data from the Bellandur store.
 The demand patterns, utilisation numbers, and cost figures are modelled from publicly known quick-commerce behaviour in Bengaluru — illustrative of what the analysis *would* surface, not a report on what *has* been found.